 Step 6: Make a plan for every remaining dollar

-If there is any money leftover after budgeting for all your expenses, then make sure to give every dollar a job.
+If there is any money leftover after budgeting for all your expenses, then make sure to give every dollar a job on your budget by paycheck template.
 This means you can put that extra money towards your financial goals, such as paying off debt, building and emergency fund, saving for retirement, or saving up for a large purchase.

 Try to stick with the budget by paycheck method for at least a month or two.
-This will give you a chance to tweak and play around dates and numbers.
+This will give you a chance to tweak and play around dates and numbers on this budget by paycheck worksheet.

 Are you consistently running out of money before next pay day?
 You might need to cut back your spending in certain budget categories or adjust the timing of your payments.